artemdemo/website-project/README.md

 ## ToDo

-- Site Renderer (`site.render.ts`).
-This file should be used by the renderer.
-  - It exposes methods for content manipulation, such as `pageRender()`.
-  - These methods allow the user to customize their desired design.
 - Blog Posts Preview
   - Consider allowing the combination of pages under "meta categories" to create preview pages for these categories.
   - "Meta categories" would not be visible to site visitors and would only be used during development.